cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 A CockroachDB operator should be aware that:

--  While conflict resolution normally results in just one party of a conflict yielding execution, it's possible that a conflict may result in more than one `40001` victim, even in a 2 transaction conflict.
+-  While conflict resolution normally results in just one party of a conflict yielding execution, it's possible that a conflict may result in more than one `40001` victims, even in a 2 transaction conflict.
 -  `40001` errors, that are normally associated with contention conflicts, can also occur outside of a contention situation

 #### Two transactions in a deadlock can cause each other to restart (both fail with a retry error)

 CockroachDB implementation is designed to not let two transactions both cancel each other, so the system would make progress on at least one of them.
-However a situation where both conflicting transactions fail with a retry error can't be completely rule it out.
+However a situation where both conflicting transactions fail with a retry error can't be completely ruled out.
 It would be difficult to make an example of that situation.
 It's a peculiarity of the code paths.

 #### A transaction can get a retry error code spuriously